 Once they are well established, things will be different, and your plants will take care of themselves – fresh and green even during long dry periods.
 During the period when you are growing your screens and hedges to the height you want, it is best to water and fertilize regularly, to see the strongest and fastest growth.
 However, once they are more mature and dense, extended periods of drought will be no problem at all.

 Pests and Diseases

 Nobody wants to have to spray their plants – especially in this time of environmental awareness.
-The good news is that English Cherry Laurel has few if any pests or diseases, and none of any importance.
+The good news is that the English Cherry Laurel has few (if any) pests or diseases, and none of any importance.
 As well, although deer can be unpredictable, they usually leave these plants alone, so that is one less problem to worry about/ Always healthy, always growing well, this tree is truly trouble-free.

 Cherry laurel has always been popular for its vigorous evergreen growth, which can easily be pruned into a much smaller form.
 In our busy, modern lives, nobody has the time to be constantly trimming their plants, so over the years smaller forms have been found.
 English Cherry Laurel is the pick of those, which is why we have chosen to offer it to you as the ideal form of English laurel to grow

 English Cherry Laurel will grow in any soil, tolerating poor soils, heavy clay soil, and urban pollution.
 It is best, if you want to produce a strong healthy plant as soon as possible, to add organic material like compost, peat-moss or rotted manure to the soil.
 Do this when preparing the area for planting.
 Give your hedge or plants plenty of water during the first few years.
 Once you have established them, and they have grown to the height you want them, these plants will tolerate – and even thrive – on almost total neglect, never needing watering or fertilizing at all.
 A great zero-maintenance plant.